FlowFuse/website/src/handbook/development/frontend/testing.md

 This accomplishes two things:
 - spins up two web servers, each configured differently
-- spins up a SMPT server running in a docker container for each server
+- spins up a SMTP server running in a docker container for each server

 ```shell
 Mailpit: Starting e-mail server...